techyminati/DeOXy/userbot/plugins/README.md

 #### PROJECT 𝔡𝓔𝐎𝕩𝕐 RB INTERNATIONAL
 ## This project is still incomplete.

-If use these plugins, then it is at your own risk.
+if you are using these plugins, then it is at your own risk.
 Don't blame me if you get banned or muted, or even if you get a gban because of you were spammimg with this userbot.
 All those plugins are just for fun.

 ### I don't take any responsibility for any bad outcome with usage of This Userbot.